phillebaba/eks-fargate-workshop/3_pod_resources/README.md

 | 2 vCPU | Between 4 GB and 16 GB in 1-GB increments |
 | 4 vCPU | Between 8 GB and 30 GB in 1-GB increments |

-The following steps are first done by fargate to figure out what compute configuration to use:
-* The maximum request out of any Init containers is used to determine the Init request vCPU and memory requirements.
-* Requests for all long-running containers are added up to determine the long-running request vCPU and memory requirements.
-* The larger of the above two values is chosen for the vCPU and memory request to use for your pod.
-* Fargate adds 256 MB to each pod's memory reservation for the required Kubernetes components (kubelet, kube-proxy, and containerd).

 In our first test we did not set any resource requests, resulting in the pod defaulting to the lowest compute configuration (0.25 vCPU and 0.5 GB) which explains why we throttled just below 250 millicores.

 In the second test we allocated 300 millicores of CPU and 3 GB of memory.
 We dont have any init containers to worry about and resource limits don't matter.
 Which means that the closest CPU configuration is .5 vCPU (or 500 millicores).
 The first guess would be to say 3 GB, but you have to remember that Fargate will add 256 MB to all memory requests, causing Fargate to round up to 4 GB.
 If we were to change the memory request to 4 GB we would round up to 5 GB forcing us to pay for 1 vCPU as there is no combination of 0.5 vCPU and 5 GB.

+## Memory Limits
-If there is no memory limit what happens when we surpass our memory request?
+If resource limits are ignored what happens when we surpass our memory request?
 Lets try to consume 5 GB of memory knowing that our pod will only have 4 GB availible to it, and see what happens.
 ```shell
 curl --data "megabytes=5000&durationSec=30" http://$EXTERNAL_IP:8080/ConsumeMem
 watch -n 1 kubectl top pod -l app=resource-consumer